 Employer’s First Report of Injury form

-Employee Statement of Injury form
+Employee Statement of Injury Report in Public School Works

 - Under the Colorado Workers’ Compensation Act, if you are injured on the job, written notice must be given to your employer within four (4) working days after the accident, pursuant to section 8-43-102 (1)(a).
 If the injury results from your use of alcohol or controlled substances, your workers’ compensation disability benefits may be reduced by one- half in accordance with section 8-42-112.5.
 Failure to provide this notice can result in reduction of benefits (up to one day for each day not reported) payable under the Workers’ Compensation Act.